Kroger (NYSE:KR) Issues FY 2021 Earnings Guidance

-Kroger (NYSE:KR) last announced its quarterly earnings results on Thursday, December 2nd.
-The company reported $0.78 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.67 by $0.11.
-The company had revenue of $31.86 billion during the quarter, compared to analysts’ expectations of $31.22 billion.
-Kroger had a return on equity of 29.28% and a net margin of 0.75%.
-The firm’s quarterly revenue was up 7.2% compared to the same quarter last year.
-During the same period in the previous year, the business earned $0.71 earnings per share.
-As a group, equities research analysts forecast that Kroger will post 3.34 earnings per share for the current year.
+Kroger (NYSE:KR) last issued its quarterly earnings data on Thursday, December 2nd.
+The company reported $0.78 earnings per share for the quarter, topping analysts’ consensus estimates of $0.67 by $0.11.
+Kroger had a net margin of 0.75% and a return on equity of 29.28%.
+The business had revenue of $31.86 billion during the quarter, compared to the consensus estimate of $31.22 billion.
+During the same quarter in the prior year, the firm posted $0.71 earnings per share.
+The company’s revenue was up 7.2% compared to the same quarter last year.
+As a group, sell-side analysts predict that Kroger will post 3.34 earnings per share for the current fiscal year.

-Several research firms recently issued reports on KR.
-Telsey Advisory Group lifted their price objective on Kroger from $45.00 to $47.00 and gave the company a market perform rating in a research note on Friday.
-Wells Fargo & Company lifted their price objective on Kroger from $39.00 to $46.00 and gave the company an equal weight rating in a research note on Tuesday, September 7th.
-Morgan Stanley lifted their price objective on Kroger from $31.00 to $34.00 and gave the company an underweight rating in a research note on Monday, September 20th.
-Credit Suisse Group lifted their price objective on Kroger from $40.00 to $47.00 and gave the company a neutral rating in a research note on Friday.
-Finally, Guggenheim lifted their price target on Kroger from $45.00 to $49.00 and gave the stock a buy rating in a research note on Friday.
-Four investment analysts have rated the stock with a sell rating, ten have assigned a hold rating and two have assigned a buy rating to the company’s stock.
-According to data from MarketBeat, Kroger has a consensus rating of Hold and a consensus price target of $42.75.
+Several analysts recently commented on KR shares.
+Wells Fargo & Company raised their price objective on shares of Kroger from $39.00 to $46.00 and gave the company an equal weight rating in a research note on Tuesday, September 7th.
+Telsey Advisory Group boosted their price objective on shares of Kroger from $45.00 to $47.00 and gave the stock a market perform rating in a research note on Friday, December 3rd.
+Guggenheim boosted their target price on shares of Kroger from $45.00 to $49.00 and gave the stock a buy rating in a research report on Friday, December 3rd.
+The Goldman Sachs Group upped their price target on shares of Kroger from $35.00 to $39.00 and gave the company a sell rating in a report on Monday.
+Finally, Barclays increased their target price on shares of Kroger from $37.00 to $38.00 and gave the stock an underweight rating in a report on Friday, December 3rd.
+Four analysts have rated the stock with a sell rating, ten have assigned a hold rating and two have assigned a buy rating to the company.
+According to MarketBeat, the stock has an average rating of Hold and a consensus target price of $43.44.

-In other news, VP Christine S. Wheatley sold 25,322 shares of the business’s stock in a transaction dated Thursday, October 7th.
-The stock was sold at an average price of $39.68, for a total value of $1,004,776.96.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-Also, VP Todd A. Foley sold 28,874 shares of the business’s stock in a transaction dated Tuesday, October 5th.
-The shares were sold at an average price of $39.83, for a total value of $1,150,051.42.
+In other news, VP Carin L. Fike sold 783 shares of the company’s stock in a transaction that occurred on Wednesday, September 15th.
+The stock was sold at an average price of $42.04, for a total transaction of $32,917.32.
+Following the sale, the vice president now owns 34,766 shares in the company, valued at approximately $1,461,562.64.
+The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
+Also, SVP Mary Ellen Adcock sold 18,500 shares of the company’s stock in a transaction on Tuesday, September 14th.
+The shares were sold at an average price of $42.08, for a total value of $778,480.00.
 The disclosure for this sale can be found here.
-In the last three months, insiders sold 73,479 shares of company stock valued at $2,966,226.
-1.35% of the stock is currently owned by corporate insiders.
+Insiders have sold a total of 73,479 shares of company stock worth $2,966,226 in the last quarter.
+1.35% of the stock is currently owned by company insiders.

 The Kroger Co engages in the operation of supermarkets and multi-department stores.
 Its brands include Big K, Check This Out…, Heritage Farm, Simple Truth, and Simple Truth Organic.
 The company was founded by Barney Kroger in 1883 and is headquartered in Cincinnati, OH.